MicrosoftDocs/winrt-api/windows.media.capture/mediacapture_initializeasync_315323248.md

 For how-to guidance on initializing and shutting down the **MediaCapture** object, see [Basic photo, video, and audio capture with MediaCapture](https://msdn.microsoft.com/en-us/windows/uwp/audio-video-camera/basic-photo-video-and-audio-capture-with-mediacapture).

+Starting with Windows, version 1803, **InitializeAsync** will return an error or throw an exception with an error code of 0xC00DAFC8 (MF_E_UNSUPPORTED_CAPTURE_DEVICE_PRESENT) when an unsupported capture device is detected.
+You can check for this error code and update your UI to alert to the user.

 ## -examples

 ## -see-also